sylweriusz/mcp-neo4j-memory-server/README.md

 ### The simplest use of the memory tool, the following usually is more than enough.

 ```
-## Memory tool
+## Memory Tool Usage
-- Store the database memory for this project in: ‘project-database-name’.
+- Store all memory for this project in database: 'project-database-name'
-- Use the MCP memory tools to store all information related to this project.
+- Use MCP memory tools exclusively for storing project-related information
-- Always start a new session by switching to the database of this project
+- Begin each session by:
+  1. Switching to this project's database
-and then search the memory for data related to the user prompt.
+  2. Searching memory for data relevant to the user's prompt

 ```